Blackest Night: Central storyline

 Hal realizes the Entity is like Parallax and Ion and needs a guide, and tries to merge with it, but is blocked by Sinestro, who is unhappy that Hal recently reused Parallax, who Sinestro feels he deserves.
 Sinestro demands the Entity's power, emerges and is told "Thaal Sinestro of Korugar.
 Destiny awaits".
 Sinestro is promptly killed by Nekron, but the White Ring revives him.
 Sinestro retaliates and kills Nekron, but Nekron's scythe is picked up by a Black Lantern human who transforms into Nekron and says "death cannot be stopped".
-Ganthet notes that Sinestro cannot properly control the Entity as it is being powered by Sinestro's ego rather than his will to live.
+Ganthet notes that Sinestro cannot properly control the Entity as it is being powered by his ego rather than his will to live.
 The united Lantern Corps attacks Nekron.
 Deadman possesses Guy Gardner and explains that Black Hand is Nekron's tether and that he must be revived to defeat Nekron.
 Nekron separates Sinestro from the Entity and Hal says that Nekron opened the door to death but it was the decision of the heroes to live.
 Hal merges with the Entity and transforms himself and the Black Lantern heroes into a White Lantern Corps, who restore Black Hand to life.
 This causes Black Hand to regurgitate a White Ring which revives the Anti-Monitor trapped in the Black Lantern Power Battery.
-Nekron briefly fights the Anti-Monitor and banishes him to his home in Qward, the Antimatter Universe.
+Nekron briefly fights the Anti-Monitor and banishes him to the antimatter universe.
 Black Hand regurgitates a cluster of white rings that destroy Nekron.
-The rings bring only 12 Black Lanterns back to life: Maxwell Lord, Jade, the Hawk, Captain Boomerang, Firestorm (Ronald Raymond), the Martian Manhunter, Aquaman, Hawkman, Hawkgirl, Osiris, Professor Zoom the Reverse-Flash, and Deadman (Boston Brand).
+The rings bring only 12 Black Lanterns back to life: Maxwell Lord, Jade, Hawk, Captain Boomerang, Ronnie Raymond, Martian Manhunter, Aquaman, Hawkman, Hawkgirl, Osiris, Eobard Thawne, and Deadman.